-The AFCCC is now releasing the draft of its new Cold Food Code to Australian cold food chain industry groups.
+The AFCCC has released its new Cold Food Code to the Australian cold food chain industry.
 It is Part 1 of five code parts being researched and written by the AFCCC, with input from associated organisations.
 AFCCC chairman Mark Mitchell stresses that the Code will belong to industry.
 Supporting the Codes will be an educational program, Cold Chain Professional Development Series, which is being offered to cold chain practitioners and supervisors at a low cost through the AFCCC and other organisational websites.